vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Vincent Emonet](https://vemonet.github.io/) on "The [Knowledge Collaboratory](https://collaboratory.semanticscience.org/annotate) – When [Nanodash](https://nanodash.knowledgepixels.com/) Is Not Enough"
+- [Vincent Emonet](https://vemonet.github.io/) on "The [Knowledge Collaboratory](https://collaboratory.semanticscience.org/annotate) – When [Nanodash](https://nanodash.knowledgepixels.com/) Is Not Enough" (Demo)
-- [Tobias Kuhn](https://tkuhn.org) on "New Features of Nanopublications: Types and Labels"
+- All on "What you've always wanted to ask the nanopublication community, and actually you're not shy, but it was never the right moment, but now it is, so you do it."
+(Q&A)

 ## Nano Session #6